 What are the best sights to see and entertainment in Grafenberg?

 Near the Grafenberg Horse track, loads of great picnic places, hiking trails, biking, or hanging out with the wild animals in the park.
 The pigs like to eat raw spaghetti and the kids can feed them.
 Also, feeding the deer is allowed.
 Training areas, playgrounds, and special paths for jumping with mountain bikes.

 In August they have their annual Preis der Diana which is a huge race sponsored by Henkel.
 Semi-famous Dusseldorfers are known to go there attempting to recreate Ascot, crazy hats galore!
 Kiddie activities available, and parents can sip some champagne while placing bets and watching the races.

-What are your favourite shops in Grafenberg?
+What are your favorite shops in Grafenberg?

-Bettina will help you with finding the right specs, glasses or contact lenses, she can test your eyes as well.
+Bettina will help you with finding the right specs, glasses, or contact lenses, she can test your eyes as well.
 Excellent service!

 Japanese florist, very creative flower arranging, located next to Rizza Japanese restaurant on Grafenberg allee.

 Grafenberg is home to headquarters of Metro Cash & Carry, international distributors.
-Massive wholesale store selling everything from food to stationery, but unfortunately only for small businesses and not the average Joe who wants to go grocery shopping.
+A massive wholesale store selling everything from food to stationery, but unfortunately only for small businesses and not the average Joe who wants to go grocery shopping.
 If you have a friend who works at Metro and you are lucky to get a card, it is worth taking advantage of.

 Perhaps you’re also a Grafenberg local!
 Would you add anything else to this list?!
 Feel free to let us know in the comments section below!